By Dr. Ron Young, Ph.D.

 - Increase federal tax revenue by $1.1 billion

-of the economic impact of six widely used SEL programs found that the average long-term benefits of every dollar invested in these programs yielded an $11 return.
+The most empirical finding of the economic impact of six widely used SEL programs found that the average long-term benefits of every dollar invested in these programs yielded an $11 return.
 Included among these benefits were higher lifetime earnings and better mental and physical health.

 Research conducted out of the University of Chicago found that scores on another soft skill, Conscientiousness, predicted how many years of education adults would complete.
 The correlation of Conscientiousness with years of completed schooling was .27 while the correlation with Intelligence was .16, making it highly statistically significant.
 No other predictors of academic success ranked higher than social skills.